Marcas Bamman

 Senior Research Scientist

-Prior to joining IHMC in 2020, during a 25-year academic career at the University of Alabama at Birmingham (UAB), Dr. Bamman served as Professor in the Departments of Cell, Developmental & Integrative Biology, Medicine, and Neurology; founding Director of the UAB Center for Exercise Medicine; UAHSF Endowed Professor in Regenerative and Translational Medicine; Director of the NIH National Rehabilitation Research Resource to Enhance Clinical Trials (REACT); Director of the Coordinating Center for the NIH National Medical Rehabilitation Research Resource Network; Executive Steering Committee member of the NIH Molecular Transducers of Physical Activity Consortium (MoTrPAC); and Director of an NIH T32 training program (Interdisciplinary Training in Pathobiology and Rehabilitation Medicine).
-He now holds the position of Professor Emeritus at UAB.
+Prior to joining IHMC in 2020, during a 25-year career at the University of Alabama at Birmingham (UAB), he was Professor in the School of Medicine, founding Director of the UAB Center for Exercise Medicine, and UAHSF Endowed Professor in Regenerative and Translational Medicine.
+He is now a Professor Emeritus in the UAB School of Medicine.
+He served as Director of the NIH National Rehabilitation Research Resource to Enhance Clinical Trials (REACT) and Director of the NIH National Medical Rehabilitation Research Resource Network Coordinating Center.
+He was Clinical Center PI and Executive Committee member for the NIH Molecular Transducers of Physical Activity Consortium (MoTrPAC), is an American College of Sports Medicine (ACSM) Fellow, former ACSM Board of Trustees member, and he chaired the 2021 ACSM World Congress on the Basic Science of Exercise in Regenerative Medicine.